 Purchases and sales of securities are reflected on a trade-date basis.
-Gains and losses on sales of securities are based on average cost and are recorded in the Statements of Activities in the period in which the securities are sold.
+Gains and losses on sales of securities are based on average cost and are recorded in the Statements of Activities and Changes in Net Assets in the period in which the securities are sold.
 Interest is recorded when earned.
 Dividends are accrued as of the ex-dividend date.